qmk/qmk_firmware/docs/en/docs/feature_split_keyboard.md

 However, USB cables, SATA cables, and even just 4 wires have been known to be used for communication between the controllers.

+!!! tip
-!> Using USB cables for communication between the controllers works just fine, but the connector could be mistaken for a normal USB connection and potentially short out the keyboard, depending on how it's wired.
+    Using USB cables for communication between the controllers works just fine, but the connector could be mistaken for a normal USB connection and potentially short out the keyboard, depending on how it's wired.
 For this reason, they are not recommended for connecting split keyboards.

 ### Serial Wiring

 The 3 wires of the TRS/TRRS cable need to connect GND, VCC, and D0/D1/D2/D3 (aka PD0/PD1/PD2/PD3) between the two Pro Micros.

+!!! note
-?> Note that the pin used here is actually set by `SOFT_SERIAL_PIN` below.
+    The pin used here is actually set by `SOFT_SERIAL_PIN` below.

 <img alt="sk-pd0-connection-mono" src="https://user-images.githubusercontent.com/2170248/92296488-28e9ad80-ef70-11ea-98be-c40cb48a0319.JPG" width="48%"/>
 <img alt="sk-pd2-connection-mono" src="https://user-images.githubusercontent.com/2170248/92296490-2d15cb00-ef70-11ea-801f-5ace313013e6.JPG" width="48%"/>